Fogged observation window, paradox of experience in an SME, contemplative black and white

 Third, the absence of attached identity.
 If the external operator finds that your pricing strategy is outdated, they say so.
 They do not risk questioning their own past by doing so.
 You, on the other hand, risk questioning fifteen years of personal decisions.
 These three conditions cannot be created internally.
 They are rented externally, for the duration of a mandate, and they depart afterwards.

-What is delivered at the end of the thirty days The Sentinelle Mandate by Mirabilys Advisors delivers what this external operator finds, in the form of a structured document.
-The Sentinelle Report contains:
+What is delivered at the end of the thirty days The Sentinel Mandate by Mirabilys Advisors delivers what this external operator finds, in the form of a structured document.
+The Sentinel Report contains:

 • An executive summary of three priorities, three actions, three deadlines.